ipfs/team-mgmt/admin-guides/sprint-calls-prep.md

 - Manually fill out the Notes link with [the templates](https://github.com/ipfs/pm/tree/master/templates).
 To not do this manually, follow [this issue](https://github.com/ipfs/node-github-issue-bot/issues/8).

 #### Before the Call

-1. Make sure agenda is posted beforehand in github (Under current format, ideally a day or more so people can add items before the meeting.
-Also consider proposed changes in #636.)
+1. Make sure agenda is posted beforehand in GitHub using the current format (see #647 for an example).
+Ideally, this should be a day or more early so people can add items before the meeting.
+(Also consider proposed changes in #636.)
-1. Post a notice just prior to and at meeting time on IRC, Twitter, & relevant channels
+1. Post a notice just prior to and at the meeting time on IRC (#ipfs & #ipfs-dev), Twitter (@ipfsbot), & relevant channels.

 #### During the Call

-1. Be there at the start time promptly.
+1. Be on Zoom promptly at the start time.
 You don’t need to moderate, but you have all the rights so you must be there to grant them.
 1. Identify a notetaker.
-Bot is down as of June 2018, but host can call for volunteers and nudge people who haven't taken notes recently.
+The bot that does this is down as of June 2018, but you can call for volunteers and nudge people who haven’t taken notes recently.
 1. Facilitate the call, keeping an eye on time & looking out for raised hands.

 #### After the Call

-1. Close the previous week's sprint issue.
+1. Close the previous week’s sprint issue.
-1. Uploading the recording to YouTube.
+1. Upload the recording to YouTube.
 1. Make sure that the Notetaker PRed the notes to `ipfs/pm/meeting_notes`.

 ## Permissions

-The 1Password "IPFS Calls" vault contains credentials for:
+The 1Password “IPFS Calls” vault contains credentials for:
 - Zoom to host & record call
 - YouTube to upload recordings
 - Twitter to announce meetings